Feature Structure Distillation with Centered Kernel Alignment in BERT Transferring: Method

 \subsubsection{Overview}

-In this paper, we propose FSD methods to transfer more rich information on representations by comparing feature structures relations rather than relation. \textit{Feature structure} is split into three groups with respect to their locality: intra-feature, local inter-feature, and global inter-feature structures.
+In this paper, we propose FSD method to transfer more rich information on representations by comparing feature structures relations rather than relation. \textit{Feature structure} is split into three groups with respect to their locality: intra-feature, local inter-feature, and global inter-feature structures.
 Fig.~\ref{fig:overview of the proposed methods} shows the distinction of the structures.
+In addition, feature structures are conveyed only on the penultimate layer to compare baselines (PKD and RKD).